School of Trout Hosted BC Creek Trip Information

 Food & Drink

 We anticipate taking our meals as a group.
-We’ll have breakfast at the St. Eugene Resort each day and we’ll eat dinner together every evening — some evenings at the resort and some evenings at local restaurants in Cranbrook.
+We’ll have breakfast at the St. Eugene Resort each day and we’ll eat dinner together every evening — some evenings at the resort and some evenings at local restaurants in Cranbrook or Kimberly.

 We’ll have lunch on-stream every day.

 Our guides should have drinks available throughout the day.
 If you have a particular snack that you simply can’t do without, please bring a personal supply with you.
-We do recommend that you start out every day on the water with a full water bottle.
+We recommend that you bring your own personal water bottle with you on the trip, and that you fill your water bottle before we leave the resort and bring it with you on the river every day.

 We will make sure that beer and wine are available with dinner.
 All other alcoholic drinks are your responsibility.